COVID-19What you should know

 Can I get tested?

 Any patient that is symptomatic is eligible to get a viral (PCR) test for COVID-19.
 This test is to determine if you are currently infected.
 You must have an in-person or virtual appointment with an AFM provider before getting tested for COVID-19.

 While AFM doe s not currently recommend antibody (serology) tests, patients can currently get an antibody test.
 We recommend you schedule a virtual visit with an AFM provider to determine if you should get an antibody test, and were the best testing facility is.

 Should I get tested?

 Our clinical staff is available to speak with you about any symptoms or concerns you may have and to help determine whether you should get tested.
-In the last 14 days, if you have developed a fever, cough, or have shortness of breath/chest pain, call the AFM COVID-19 Hotline at (970) 495-6234 immediately.
 We will assist you in determining the appropriate course of action and plan for care.
 This may include a virtual visit or an in-person visit to a designated triage location.
 We may recommend home care advice and self-quarantine with the guidance to keep in contact with your primary care provider if symptoms worsen.

 How long does it take for symptoms to display after exposure to COVID-19?

 Currently, the Centers for Disease Control and Prevention (CDC) is suggesting that COVID-19 can appear anywhere from 2 to 14 days after exposure.
 See more information on COVID-19 from the CDC here.

 Who is at risk for COVID-19?

 The Larimer County Department of Health and Environment wants to emphasize that risk for COVID-19 is based on exposure.
 At this time, people who are at higher risk are: